-Exhibit Number Description 3.1 Fourth Amended and Restated Certificate of Incorporation of the Registrant (filed as Exhibit 3.1 to our Current Report on Form 8-K filed on June 25, 2018 and incorporated herein by reference).
+Exhibit Number Description 3.1 Fourth Amended and Restated Certificate of Incorporation of the Registrant (filed as Exhibit 3.1 to our Current Report on Form 8-K filed on June 25, 2018 (File No. 001-38537) and incorporated herein by reference).
 3.2 Certificate of Change of Registered Agent and/or Registered Office of the Registrant (filed as Exhibit 3.2 to our Quarterly Report on Form 10-Q filed on November 5, 2020 (File No. 001-38537) and incorporated herein by reference).
-3.3 Amended and Restated By-laws of the Registrant (filed as Exhibit 3.2 to our Current Report on Form 8-K filed on June 25, 2018 and incorporated herein by reference).
-10.1# 31.1 Amendment No. 2 to Employment Agreement, dated April 25, 2022, by and between the Registrant and Chris Mason.
-Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+3.3 Amended and Restated By-laws of the Registrant (filed as Exhibit 3.2 to our Current Report on Form 8-K (File No 001-38537) filed on June 25, 2018 and incorporated herein by reference).
+10.1 Second Amendment to the AVROBIO, Inc. 2018 Stock Option and Incentive Plan (filed as Exhibit 10.1 to our Current Report on Form 8-K filed on June 10, 2022 (File No. 001-38537) and incorporated herein by reference).
+10.2 Amendment No. 2 to Employment Agreement, by and between the Registrant and Chris Mason dated April 25, 2022, (Filed as Exhibit 10.1 to our Quarterly Report on Form 10-Q filed on May 10, 2022 (file No. 001-38537) and incorporated herein by reference).
+10.3 Amended and Restated Master Services Agreement, by and between the Registrant and Miltenyi Biotec, Inc., dated November 20, 2021.
+31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.2 Certification of Principal Financial Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer and Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Interactive Data Files pursuant to Rule 405 of Regulation S-T formatted in Inline Extensible Business Reporting Language ("Inline XBRL").
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 104 Cover Page Interactive Data File (formatted as inline XBRL with applicable taxonomy extension information contained in Exhibits 101.).

-Indicates a management contract or any compensatory plan, contract or arrangement.
+[#] Indicates a management contract or any compensatory plan, contract or arrangement.

-\ Indicates the exhibit is being furnished, not filed, with this report.
+^{} Indicates the exhibit is being furnished, not filed, with this report.